binshi/ml-ds/deep-learning/cnn.md

 * There are many callbacks \(such as ModelCheckpoint\) that you can use to monitor your model during the training process.
 If you'd like, check out the [**details**](https://keras.io/callbacks/#modelcheckpoint) here.
 You're encouraged to begin with learning more about the EarlyStopping callback.
 If you'd like to see another code example of ModelCheckpoint, check out  [**this blog**](http://machinelearningmastery.com/check-point-deep-learning-models-keras/)
   .

+When training deep learning models, the **checkpoint** is the weights of the model.
+These weights can be used to make predictions as is, or used as the basis for ongoing training.
+The Keras library provides a[checkpointing capability by a callback API](http://keras.io/callbacks/#modelcheckpoint).

+The ModelCheckpoint callback class allows you to define where to checkpoint the model weights, how the file should named and under what circumstances to make a checkpoint of the model.
+The API allows you to specify which metric to monitor, such as loss or accuracy on the training or validation dataset.
+You can specify whether to look for an improvement in maximizing or minimizing the score.
+Finally, the filename that you use to store the weights can include variables like the[epoch number](https://machinelearningmastery.com/difference-between-a-batch-and-an-epoch/)or metric.

+The ModelCheckpoint can then be passed to the training process when calling the fit\(\) function on the model.